adhil/ARPSample/README.md

 "# Android Runtime Permission.
-Complete flow with redirection to settings on 'never ask again'"
+Complete flow with redirection to settings on 'never ask again' "